selimanac/defold-modplayer/README.md

 	* iOS: Long run.
 	* Windows: Short run.
 Tested with [Wine](https://www.winehq.org/)
 	* Android: Short run.
 	* Linux: I couldn't manage to have sound on VM.
-But app is running on Debian and Ubuntu
+But app is successfully load the files and run on Debian and Ubuntu

 ## Example

 See the [example folder](https://github.com/selimanac/defold-modplayer/tree/master/example) for simple usage.
 For more examples: [https://github.com/selimanac/defold-modplayer-examples](https://github.com/selimanac/defold-modplayer-examples)